Fund-vs-fund · Diversified

 Why these two differ

-Readers should verify all figures against the source Product Disclosure Statement and the latest Quarterly Fund Update for each fund on FMA Disclose before relying on any information here.
+Readers should verify all figures — including current fees, asset allocation, and returns — against the source PDS and latest Quarterly Fund Update for each fund on FMA Disclose before relying on any of this information.

 What's different at a glance